-How to Make Dried Natto Snack using Microwave Oven
+How to Make Dried Natto Snacks using Microwave Oven

 Dried Natto Snack Recipe using Microwave Oven

-Even if not, and if you can get regular fresh Natto beans around where you live, you can easily make the dried Natto snack using a microwave oven.
+Even if not, if you can get regular fresh Natto near where you live, you can easily make such dried Natto snacks using a microwave oven,

-By the way, according to this Japanese site, Nattokinaze contained in Natto beans, which is effective in preventing thrombus formation, is weak to heat.
+According to this article on Olive Hitomawashi, nattokinase in Natto, effective in preventing thrombus formation, is weak to heat.

-Therefore when you cook Natto beans with a microwave oven, you couldn’t expect health benefits from Nattokinase.
-However, even in that case, you can take other nutrients.
+Therefore, if you cook Natto beans with a microwave oven, you can’t expect health benefits from nattokinase.

-As you can see in the video, the dried Natto snack I introduce today is pleasantly crispy and very savory.
+As you can see in the video above, the dried Natto snack I introduce here is pleasantly crispy and super savory.

-(Note that cooking fresh Natto beans with the microwave oven results in generating a strong odor characteristic of Natto)
+Note that cooking Natto with the microwave oven generates a strong odor.